eraft-io/eraft/README.md

-# eraft
+# Bw-Raft

-Based on Etcd-Raft and implemented by C++, Eraft is a high-performance industrial Raft library.
-The main idea for this project comes from the manuscript of Diego Ongaro's doctoral thesis.
-At present, this project has been included in https://raft.github.io.
-We hope to explore the possibility of optimizing the existing algorithms on the basis of realizing a stable industrial Raft library.

-ERaft supports academic research projects on scaling out Raft to spot instances.
-One of our main work has been published in IWQoS 2019.
+#### Overview

+BW-Raft inherits and extends the original ERaft with the following abstractions: (1) secretary nodes that take over expensive log synchronization operations from the leader, relaxing the performance constraint on locks.
+(2) observer nodes that handle reads only, improving throughput for typical data intensive  services.
+These abstractions are stateless, allowing elastic scale-out on unreliable yet cheap spot instances.
+Our initial code is implemented in golang.
+You can refer to the code in the Bw-Raft's OriginalCode directory.
+For better performance, we choose to use cpp to rewrite the code.

 One may refer to @inproceedings{10.1145/3326285.3329046, author = {Xu, Zichen and Stewart, Christopher and Huang, Jiacheng}, title = {Elastic, Geo-Distributed RAFT}, year = {2019}, isbn = {9781450367783}, publisher = {Association for Computing Machinery}, address = {New York, NY, USA}, url = { https://doi.org/10.1145/3326285.3329046 } , doi = {10.1145/3326285.3329046},  booktitle = {Proceedings of the International Symposium on Quality of Service}, articleno = {11}, numpages = {9}, location = {Phoenix, Arizona}, series = {IWQoS '19} }

-Another team of the same root is now working on a stable version called BW-Raft, which inherits the implementation from ERaft.
-One may refer the latest note from the Good Lab, (https://good.ncu.edu.cn)

-#### Overview

-Raft is a protocol with which a cluster of nodes can maintain a replicated state machine.
-The state machine is kept in sync through the use of a replicated log.
-For more details on Raft, see "In Search of an Understandable Consensus Algorithm" (https://raft.github.io/raft.pdf) by Diego Ongaro and John Ousterhout.

 #### Demo